 Spawning population

-Estimating the age of Baltic herring is typically done using otoliths, the earbones of fish.
-Until 1997, whole otoliths were used for herring from the Archipelago Sea.
-However, slow growth made it challenging to distinguish annual rings.
-From 1998 onwards, a new method was adopted.
-Each otolith is now fixed onto a polycarbonate chip, embedded in epoxy glue, and then ground to reveal the nucleus.
-This process improves visibility and allows for accurate counting of annual rings.
+Estimating the age of Baltic herring (Clupea harengus membras) is primarily done using otoliths (ear bones), which record growth rings similar to tree rings.
+Until 1997, whole otoliths were used for age reading in the Archipelago Sea population.
+However, due to the slow growth of herring, distinguishing the annual rings became challenging.
+Since 1998, a new method was adopted: each otolith is fixed onto a polycarbonate chip, embedded in epoxy resin, and then ground to expose the nucleus.
+This technique significantly improves the visibility of the growth rings, allowing for more accurate age estimation.

 Hand-grinded and stained otolith.